 Outlook and guidance

-My thanks, on behalf of the Executive Committee, to all our people for all their hard work this year.
+My thanks, on behalf of the Executive Committee, to all our people for their hard work this year.
 I would also like to thank the Charter Hall Group Board for their continued strategic guidance along with the Independent Directors of our Fund Responsible Entity Boards.

-Managing Director and Group CEO
+Managing Director & Group CEO